spread-ai/docs-appsmith-fork/docs/tutorials/submit-form-data.md

 ### 9. Create a new **onSuccess** callback to show the success alert

-To update data directly from the Table, see [Table Inline Editing](../reference/widgets/table-inline-editing).
+To update data directly from the Table, see the [Table](/reference/widgets/table.md##table-inline-editing) widget reference.